Norwich Puppet Theatre

 The Norwich Puppet Theatre is a nationally unique venue dedicated to puppetry.
-The theatre occupies the medieval church of St James the Less, Pockthorpe, a Grade 1 listed building, in Norwich, Norfolk, UK.
+The theatre occupies the medieval church of St James the Less, Pockthorpe, a Grade I listed building, in Norwich, Norfolk, UK.

 It currently houses a 150-seat raked auditorium, a 50-seat studio, workshops, an exhibition gallery, a shop and a licensed bar.
 It is the only theatre in the eastern region of the UK which has a year-round programme of family-centred entertainment.
 It plays host to a variety of touring companies from the UK and overseas, and provides regular educational workshops for children and adults, as well as training opportunities for theatre practitioners.

 The theatre continues to be supported by Norfolk County Council and Norwich City Council along with contributions from foundations including: Garfield Weston Foundation, Geoffrey Watling, Norwich Town Close Estate and the John Jarrold Trust.

 History

 The Norwich Puppet Theatre was founded in 1979 by Joan and Ray Da Silva (aka Ray Palma) as a permanent base for their touring company and was first opened as a public venue on 1 December 1980.
 They had run a puppet company touring overseas and had previously been based in Cambridgeshire.

+Until mid 2026 broadcaster and author Zeb Soanes, and artist and illustrator James Mayhew, were patrons of the theatre.
+They resigned in protest at the actions of the board of trustees, particularly the Chair and Vice Chair, towards operational staff and the way they the board was treating the theatre in general.